Multimedia

 • Wehrhahn, F., Zhao, F., Gaschler, R., & Haake, J. M. (2022a, March).
 Can interactive information pictures enhance learning?
 [Poster Presentation].
 Conference name: TeaP 2022 – tagung experimentell arbeitender psycholog:innen; conference of experimental psychologists.

 • Wehrhahn, F., Zhao, F., Gaschler, R., & Haake, J. M. (2022b, August 29–31).
 Can interactive decorative pictures enhance learning compared to informative and static pictures?
 [Poster Presentation].
-EARLI SIG 2 Conference 2022 – Text and Graphics Comprehension in a Digital World: Potential and Challenges, IPN - Leipniz Institute for Science and Mathematics Education, Deutschland.
+EARLI SIG 2 Conference 2022 – Text and Graphics Comprehension in a Digital World: Potential and Challenges, IPN - Leipniz Institute for Science and Mathematics Education, Germany.

 2021